 GOAL 23.
 Yosemite National Park is a national and worldwide treasure that must be protected and preserved.
-Bordering the Park's eastern boundary, and serving as its only access point from Eastern California, Mono County is an important component of the Yosemite region.
+Bordering the Park's eastern boundary and serving as its only access point from Eastern California, Mono County is an important component of the Yosemite region.
 Through its transportation planning efforts, the Mono LTC will assist in the preservation and protection of the Park while still providing for visitor enjoyment, by strengthening the relationship between the Yosemite region and its eastern access through communities along the US 395 corridor.

 Objective 23.A Support the Park's mission to preserve the resources that contribute to Yosemite's unusual character and attractiveness: its exquisite scenic beauty; outstanding wilderness values; diverse Sierra Nevada ecosystems; historic resources, including its Native American heritage; and its role in a national conservation ethic.
 These resources are to be made available for enjoyment, education, and recreation while leaving them unimpaired.